stjordanis/TezosJ/README.md

 ## Disclaimer

-This software is at Alpha stage.
-It is currently experimental and is under development.
+This software is at Beta stage.
+It is currently experimental and still under development.
-Many features are not fully implemented yet.
-This version uses Tezos Alphanet.
+Many features are not fully tested/implemented yet.
+This version uses Tezos Betanet (!)

 ## Resources
 <!---